 The Advantages of RV Travel

 If you’ve never traveled in an RV, you’re missing out.
-It’s by far one of the most unique and intriguing ways to travel and experience the country.
+It’s quite similar to those motorhomes on the go but the experience sorta varies.
+It’s by far one of the most unique and intriguing ways to travel and experience the country such as going on the best road trips in Texas.
 Here are some of the specific advantages:

 - Cost Savings